simologos/essex-eportfolio/example/content/research/bigData/index.md

 Data Minimisation                  | Personal data must be adequate, relevant, and limited to what is necessary concerning the purposes for which they are processed.
 Accuracy                           | Personal data must be accurate and, where necessary, kept up-to-date.
 Every reasonable step must be taken to ensure that inaccurate personal data (regarding the purpose for which they are processed) are erased or rectified without delay.
 Storage Limitation                 | Data must be kept in a form that permits identification of data subjects [individuals] for no longer than is necessary for the purposes for which the personal data are processed.
-Integrity and Confidentiality      | Data must be processed in a manner that ensures appropriate security of the personal data, including protection against unauthorized or unlawful processing and accidental loss, destruction or damage, using appropriate technical or organizational measures.
+Integrity and Confidentiality      | Data must be processed in a manner that ensures appropriate security of the personal data, including protection against unauthorised or unlawful processing and accidental loss, destruction or damage, using appropriate technical or organisational measures.
 Accountability                     | Data Controllers shall be responsible for and be able to demonstrate compliance with [these principles].

 Switzerland has its own Data Protection Law, the Federal Act on Data Protection (FDAP).
 The forthcoming implementation (new FADP or nFADP) on September 1, 2023, is a significant step for Switzerland to achieve recognition as a third country with adequate data protection standards aligning with the GDPR requirements.
 According to Meier (2023), Switzerland's nFADP closely mirrors the scope of the GDPR, applying to the processing of individuals' personal data but excluding legal entities' data.
 Both laws share the definition of sensitive data, requiring explicit consent for processing genetic and biometric data.
 GDPR and nFADP grant individuals certain rights over their personal data, but GDPR offers additional rights such as data portability and the right to object to automated decision-making.

 One of the key differences between GDPR and nFADP lies in the legal bases for data processing.
 GDPR provides a broader range of legal grounds, while nFADP mainly relies on consent, contract, or the predominant legitimate interest of the data controller.
-Moreover, GDPR mandates the appointment of a Data Protection Officer (DPO) for specific organizations, while nFADP does not have a mandatory DPO requirement.
+Moreover, GDPR mandates the appointment of a Data Protection Officer (DPO) for specific organisations, while nFADP does not have a mandatory DPO requirement.
 Enforcement mechanisms also differ; GDPR empowers EU supervisory authorities to enforce the regulation with substantial fines, whereas nFADP is enforced by the Federal Data Protection and Information Commissioner (FDPIC) with typically lower fines.
 Notably, nFADP imposes fines against individual employees, while GDPR primarily fines corporations.
 Additionally, GDPR requires prompt reporting of data breaches within 72 hours, while nFADP does not specify a time constraint for reporting breaches.
 Understanding these distinctions is essential for navigating data protection in Swiss and EU contexts.

 ### API Security Requirements